malikharis1/C-notes/Readme.md

 My name is Haris Malik and I'm a front-end web developer.
 I'm 20 years old and currently pursuing my Bachelor of Computer Applications at Amar Singh College.
 I'm also teaching web development at Alfurqan Computers.

-I have also created some other web applications, which you can check out on my personal website: malikharis.in
+I have also created some other web applications, which you can check out on my personal website: https://malikharis.in